 What do we know about what works?

-All of the below is founded on a base of evidence derived from academic studies.
+Unless otherwise noted, all of the below is founded on a base of evidence derived from academic studies.
 That doesn’t mean it’s correct: academic knowledge isn’t received from on high; it is always contested and always evolving.
 But it does represent a real effort to think through these issues with data and careful thought by a community of experts.
 So I think it’s worth hearing.

 Innovation comes from human beings (at least for now).
 So one of the most important inputs to innovation is, simply, more people.
 And indeed, we do have some evidence that larger populations innovate at a faster rate, though most of this evidence relates to innovation that predates the modern world.
 The article “More people leads to more ideas” reviews some evidence consistent with this view from isolated islands, lab experiments, and the history of the human race.

 So anything that increases our population could increase the rate of technological progress.

 Of course, not all people become innovators.
 One reason may be that they lack the resources to innovate (see below, on incentives).
 But another might be that they lack the very idea of trying new things.
 People take their cues about what range of options they should consider from the people around them.
 And if the people around you simply accept problems as unsolvable, you might do the same and not try to innovate yourself.
 That’s one way that innovation can become self-perpetuating: if lots of people are trying to innovate, that can inspire others to view problems as things to be solved rather than mitigated.